 Bring the "5" hand, palm left, forward with a flick of the wrist from the middle of the chest.
 Note: You may leave the thumb in place in the middle of the chest and wiggle all of the other fingers to mean "superfine."
 Hint: This is the sign for "fine."
 It is not necessary to sign "I'm."

 SEE YOU LATER.

-flick of the wrist.
-Hint: "See" plus a modified form of "later."
-"You" is Smoothly bring the "v" hand, fingers pointing toward either eye and face toward the face, from the eyes downward, changing into an "l" handshape with a edine ration to ex forward, up and down repeatedly.
-Hint: Mime waving good-bye.
-Bend the fingers of the open right hand, palm facing THANK YOU.
-YOU'RE WELCOME.
+Smoothly bring the "v" hand, fingers pointing toward either eye and face toward the face, from the eyes downward, changing into an "I" handshape with a flick of the wrist.